byterubpay/byterub-site/_posts/2016-08-28-overview-and-logs-for-the-dev-meeting-held-on-2016-08-28.md

 **\<fluffypony>** this one is dev meeting specific, we'll have a summary post after that and solicit feedback from the non-dev community
 **\<fluffypony>** hyc: we do have new contributors, so we might be able to get through the tuning stuff faster
 **\<hyc>** cool
-**\<fluffypony>** I'm no fan of pushing it too hard, because it means I have to get MyMonero working with RingCT, but it's doable
+**\<fluffypony>** I'm no fan of pushing it too hard, because it means I have to get MyByteRub working with RingCT, but it's doable
 **\<gingeropolous>** yeah, I know there's the forum posts.. but considering fork early, fork often is kind of our thing, it should / could be ... more prominent
 **\<gingeropolous>** ah screw it. time to by moneroforks.whatever
 **\<fluffypony>** gingeropolous: do you want to PR a change to the readme?